SymfonyCasts/symfony-ux/sfcasts/turbo/lazy-frame-full-page.md

-# Lazy Frame Full Page
+# Using a Full HTML Page to Populate a Frame

-Coming soon...

-I want to show one more lazy frame example, but before we do, I'm going to find my terminal.
-And yes, once again, run
+I want to show one more lazy frame example.
+But before we do, I'm going to find my terminal and, yes, once again, run:

 ```terminal
 yarn upgrade @hotwired/turbo
 ```

-This time I get a beta version 8, which is actually the release I was waiting for.
-This changes, how JavaScript is handled inside frames, which will be important with what we're about to, but to start completely forget about frames.
-And let's pretend that we want to add a weather page to our site.
-Sure.
-We have this weather footer on the bottom of every page, but we also want people to be able to go to `/weather` and see the weather report front and center.
-So over in `src/Controller`, let's create a new piece B class called `WeatherController`, make it extend `AbstractController` mental, create a public function `weather()` and above this, I'll give it route `@Route('/weather')`  and a `name="app_weather"` inside.
-We'll just simply return `$this->render('weather/index.html.twig')` Cool.
+This time I get beta version 8, which is actually the release I was waiting for.
+This changes how JavaScript is handled inside frames, which will be important with what we're about to do.

+But for a minute, I want you to completely forget about frames.
+Let's pretend that we, being the nerds that we are, want to add a weather page to our site.
+Sure, we have this weather footer on the bottom of every page, but we *also* want people to be able to go to `/weather` and see the weather report front and center.

+## Creating a Normal Weather Page

+Over in `src/Controller/`, let's create a new piece class called `WeatherController`.
+Make it extend `AbstractController` and add a public function `weather()` with a route above it: `@Route('/weather')` and `name="app_weather"`.
+Inside, return `$this->render('weather/index.html.twig')`.

-Let's go make that template down to `templates/`, create a new directory called the `weather/`, and then inside there, a new file called `index.html.twig` and will give us some structure `{% extends 'base.html.twig' %}`, and then our `{% block body %}` `{% endblock %}` an `<h1>`, the weather and for the body, let's go into `base.html.twig` twig, go down to the bottom and we're just going to completely steal all of the, the anchor tag and the script for the weather widget back `index.html.twig` we'll paste that finally back in `base.html.twig` let's find the cart link.
+Cool!
+Let's go make that template!
+Down in `templates/`, create a new directory called `weather/`, and, inside, a new file called `index.html.twig`.
+Give this the basic structure `{% extends 'base.html.twig' %}`, `{% block body %}`, `{% endblock %}` and an `<h1>`.

+*Now* go into `base.html.twig` and... at the bottom, steal all of the weather stuff: the anchor tag and the script element.
+In `index.html.twig`, paste.

-There it is.
-And on a copy of the cart link, what a new link to our weather page change the path to `app_weather`.
-Okay.
-And then for the texts itself, I'll just use a font.
-Awesome icon, `fas fa-sun`.
-Hopefully your weather is sunny.
+Done!
+Oh, but in `base.html.twig`, let's add a link to this... find the cart link - there it is - copy it, paste, change the route to `app_weather` and.. for the text, I'll use a FontAwesome icon: `fas fa-sun`.

-All right, cool.
-Let's head over.
-Refresh the page.
-And there is our sunshine.
-When we quick, we have a weather page.
-Amazing though, having two other widgets on the page does look weird.
-So let's remove the one in the footer for just this page and `base.html.twig`, scroll back down to that area.
-Let's surround this in a new `{% block %}`, okay. `whether_widget` and then the other side of it `{% endblock %}` a competent name of that block.
-And back-end `index.html.twig` just anywhere, how good at the bottom, we will reinvent that block, but make it empty.
+Let's go check it out!
+Move over, refresh and... there's our sunshine!
+When we click the icon, we have a weather page.
+Amazing!

+Though... having *two* weather widgets on the page *does* look weird.
+Let's remove the one in the footer for *just* this page.
+In `base.html.twig`, scroll back down to that area.
+Surround this in a new `{% block weather_widget %}` and, on the other side, `{% endblock %}`.

+Back in `index.html.twig`, anywhere, override that block but make it empty.

+Ok, refresh again and... cool!

+At this point, we *do* have some code duplication between `index.html.twig`, and `base.html.twig`.
+We could easily fix that by isolating the weather widget code into its own template and then using the Twig `{{ include() }}` function in both templates to bring that in.

+## Creating the Lazy Turbo Frame

-All right.
-Refresh again.
-And cool.
-Got it.
-Now, obviously we have some code duplication between `index.html.twig`, and `base.html.twig`, we could easily fix that by isolating all of this into its own template.
-And then using the twig `{{ include() }}` function in both of these templates to include that.
-But like we did with the featured product sidebar, I want you to pretend that it takes a lot of work to generate this HTML here.
-Maybe we make database calls, API and API calls to generate it.
-And so if we could convert the weather widget, that's on the footer of every page into a lazy turbo frame.
-Well, that would make every page load faster.
+But like we did with the featured product sidebar, I want you to pretend that it takes a lot of work to generate this HTML... maybe we make some database calls or API calls to generate it.
+And so, if we could convert the weather widget that's on the footer of every page into a lazy turbo frame, well, that would make *every* page load faster.

-When we created a lazy turbo frame for the featured product sidebar, I started by making a route and a controller that rendered just that part of the page, just the featured product.
-But this time I'm not going to do that.
+When we created a lazy turbo frame for the featured product sidebar, we started by making a route and a controller that rendered just that *part* of the page, just the featured product itself, but with not layout.
+But this time, we're *not* going to do that.

-Why?
 Why not?
-Because we already have a page that contains the HTML that we need the weather page.
-Sure.
-It contains a lot of extra stuff that we don't want, like the HTML layout, uh, and this `<h1>` tag, but the turbo frame system can ignore all that.
-In other words, we can jump straight to adding the turbo frame with zero extra work.
+Because we already have a page that contains the HTML that we need: the weather page.
+Sure, it contains a lot of *extra* stuff that we *don't* want in the footer, like the HTML layout and this `<h1>` tag, but the turbo-frame system can ignore all that.
+Yup, we can jump *straight* to adding the turbo frame with zero extra work.

-So in base studies and I'll tweak remove all of the duplicated code and instead say, `<turbo-frame id="">`nd we'll give him some ID to identify this.
-So we'll hop out `weather_widget`.
-And then, because this is a lazy frame, we'll say `src=""` equals.
-And we will paint pointed at the full page that we want to target, which is the weather page.
+In `base.html.twig`, remove all the duplicated code and instead say, `<turbo-frame id="">`, how about, `weather_widget`.
+Then, because we want this to be a lazy frame, add `src=""` point this at the *full* HTML page that we want to target: the weather page.

-If we want to try this, now, let me go to the homepage.
-It's not going to work.
-And you forget the console.
-We know why we saw this error earlier.
-Spawns has no matching `<turbo-frame id="weather_widget">` element.
-And basically we need to tell the turbo frame system, which part of the weather page to use for this frame over in index, that age timeouts way for our weather page, wrap the entire weather section with a `<turbo-frame>` that has `id="whether_widget"`.
-So I moved the closing frame down there and then I'll invent everything.
+If we try this...
+I'll go to the homepage, it's not going to work.
+In the console, we see a familiar error!

+> Response has no matching `<turbo-frame id="weather_widget">` element.

+Of course!
+We need to tell the Turbo frame system, *which* part of the weather page to use for this frame.
+Over in `index.html.twig` - the template for the full weather page - wrap the entire weather section in a `<turbo-frame>` that has `id="weather_widget"`.
+I'll put the closing tag down here... and indent everything.

-All right, Bri fresh again, and works.
-That's amazing.
-We're now able to reuse just parts of existing pages simply by wrapping pieces inside a `<turbo-frame>`.
-If you go into network tools and find the AGS call for the weather page, there's no magic line here.
-The AGS call for that, uh, frame did return to full HTML.
+Testing time!
+Refresh again and... it works!
+That's amazing!
+We're now able to reuse just *parts* of existing pages simply by wrapping those parts inside a `<turbo-frame>`.
+If you look aat the network tools... and find the Ajax call for the weather page, there's no magic here: the ajax call for the frame *did* return the full HTML.

 And this is really how frames are meant to be used.
-You have an existing page like the other page, and then you're able to reuse parts of that page inside a frame instead of needing to build an extra end point that only returns the part you want ready to be more amazing.
-Yes, the homepage.
-This is in long page.
-So don't you think it's kind of a wasteful to load the weather widget in the footer.
-Even if the user never scrolls down that far, it is wasteful and we can fix that and `base.html.twig` on the terminal frame, add a new attribute `loading="lazy"`, all right.
+You have an existing page like the weather page, and then you're able to reuse parts of that page inside a frame instead of needing to build an extra endpoint that only returns the *part* you want.

+## Truly Lazy Frames: Load only when Visible

+Ok, ready to be *more* amazed?
+Check out the homepage: this is a *long* page.
+Don't you think it's kind of a wasteful to load the weather widget in the footer... even if the user never scrolls down that far?
+It is wasteful!
+And we can fix that!

+In `base.html.twig`, on the `turbo-frame`, add a new attribute: `loading="lazy"`,

-Scroll to the top of the homepage refresh and make sure you're looking at the Ajax calls network.
-Notice.
-There is no Ajax request yet for the weather page, but watch this area.
-If we scroll down.
-Yeah, there it is.
-Yup.
-With `loading="lazy"`, the request isn't made until the frame becomes visible.
-I love that, but there is a lingering bug in our code.
-It's more about the JavaScript for the weather widget.
+Let's see what that did.
+Scroll to the top of the homepage, refresh and make sure you're looking at the Ajax calls in the network tools.
+Notice that Turbo has *not*, yet, made an Ajax request for the weather page.
+But keep an eye on this.
+If we scroll down... there it is!
+Yup, when you add `loading="lazy"`, the request isn't made until the frame becomes *visible*.
+That's *super* cool.

-Then about the turbo frames we've created.
-Let's find out what the bug is next and create a stimulus controller to make the weather JavaScript finally, fully functional, no matter how we load it.
+But... there's a lingering bug in our code.
+It's more about the *JavaScript* for the weather widget thaan about the turbo-frame we created.
+Let's find out what the bug is next and create a Stimulus controller that will make the weather JavaScript finally, fully functional, no matter how we load it.